-To clean your tracheostomy site and inner cannula, follow these steps and any other guidelines your doctor gives you.
+To clean your tracheostomy site and inner cannula, follow these steps and any other guidelines your healthcare provider gives you.

 Choose a clean, well-lighted space near a sink and mirror.
-Collect your supplies: gauze pads or other non-fraying material your doctor advises, a trach tube brush, and a bowl filled with the solution recommended by your doctor.
-Your doctor may tell you to use a salt solution (normal saline) alone or a mixture of normal saline and hydrogen peroxide in equal parts.
+Collect your supplies: gauze pads or other non-fraying material your healthcare provider advises, a trach tube brush, and a bowl filled with the solution recommended by your healthcare provider.
+Your healthcare provider may tell you to use a salt solution (normal saline) alone or a mixture of normal saline and hydrogen peroxide in equal parts.
 The normal saline and hydrogen peroxide mixture is used to clean tracheostomy equipment.

 Wash your hands with soap and warm water.
 Put on clean, disposable, powderless gloves.

 Hold the neck plate with one hand.
 With the other hand, unlock the inner tube (cannula).
 Gently remove the inner cannula.
 If you have trouble removing the inner cannula, don't force it.
-Call your doctor to find out what to do.
+Call your healthcare provider to find out what to do.

 Don't remove the outer cannula.

-Depending on your health history, your doctor may tell you to insert a previously cleaned spare inner cannula right away after removing the one in use and before going on to the cleaning step.
+Depending on your health history, your healthcare provider may tell you to insert a previously cleaned spare inner cannula right away after removing the one in use and before going on to the cleaning step.

-Soak the reusable inner cannula in the bowl of solution as instructed by your doctor.
+Soak the reusable inner cannula in the bowl of solution of normal saline and hydrogen peroxide, or as instructed by your healthcare provider.

 Disposable inner cannulas don't need to be cleaned, because they are meant to be used only one time.
 If you have a metal inner cannula, don't use hydrogen peroxide to clean it.
 It can damage the cannula.
 Use only normal saline in this case.